Breaking the Hourglass Phenomenon of Residual Quantization: Enhancing the Upper Bound of Generative Retrieval: Conclusion

 \section{Conclusion}

-This study systematically explores the limitations of RQ-SID in GR, particularly identifying the "hourglass" phenomenon in the intermediate layer where codebook tokens are overly concentrated, leading to data sparsity and long-tail distribution.
+This study systematically explores the limitations of RQ-SID in GR, particularly identifying the "hourglass" phenomenon in the intermediate layer where codebook tokens are overly concentrated, leading to path sparsity and long-tail distribution.
 Through extensive experiments and ablation studies, we have demonstrated the existence of this phenomenon and conducted an in-depth analysis attributing its root cause to the characteristics of residuals.
 To alleviate this issue, we propose two methods: a heuristic approach that removes the second layer and a variable-length token strategy that adaptively adjusts token distribution.
 Experimental results show both methods effectively mitigate the bottleneck effect, with the adaptive token distribution adjustment yielding the best results.
+While this method is simple and efficient, it is not optimal and can only alleviate, but not completely resolve, the hourglass phenomenon.
 To the best of our knowledge, this is the first systematic exploration of the deficiencies of RQ-SID in GR, providing a solid foundation for future model optimizations and significantly enhancing model performance by improving codebook utilization.